judah4/judah4.github.io/_drafts/top-games-2021.md

 # Thoughts

+## Death's Door

+Death's Door blew me away.
+The characters are charming and the gameplay has good depth.
+I wouldn't exactly call it a Zeldalike but it was definitely in the style of Link to the Past or Link's Awakening.
+I recomend it to anyone looking for a good Hack n Slash.

+## DELTARUNE Chapter 2

+Honestly surprised this dropped last year.
+It was amazing.
+The soundtrack was real good too.

-##  Final Fantasy XIV
+##  Final Fantasy XIV : Endwalker

+This shouldn't be a surprise.
+My wife and I finished Shadowbringers last year and were super hyped for Endwalker and it delivered.
+The

 ![Final Fantasy 14, Kite the Catboy](/assets/img/posts/top2020/ff14catboy.png){: .image-sized .center-image }

 ## MTG Arena

+I play this more than I should.
+Favorite color is Blue.

 ![Mtg Arena](/assets/img/posts/top2020/mtgarena.PNG){: .image-sized .center-image }

 # Other Games I Played and Liked
-Spelunky 2, Spellbreak, Changed, Sparkles & Gems, Scavengers, Loop Hero, 5D Chess, Samurai Gunn 2, Albion Online, Boyfriend Dungeon, Fuga: Melodies of Steel, VRChat, New World,
+Spelunky 2, Spellbreak, Changed, Sparkles & Gems, Scavengers, Loop Hero, 5D Chess, Samurai Gunn 2, Albion Online, Boyfriend Dungeon, Fuga: Melodies of Steel, VRChat, New World

 # Other Games I Keep Meaning to Play
- Red Dead Redemption 2, Slay the Spire, Disco Elysium, Octopath Traveler, Divinity Original Sin 2, Pine, Kingdom Hearts, No Man's Sky, Ni no Kuni.
+ Red Dead Redemption 2, Slay the Spire, Disco Elysium, Octopath Traveler, Divinity Original Sin 2, Pine, Kingdom Hearts, No Man's Sky, Ni no Kuni, Inscryption.

 # Other Games Started That I Keep Meaning to Finish
 Pyre, Doom, Dragon Quest XI, Angels with Scaly Wings, Ni no Kuni II.